fc-io/react-for-beginners/week_01 – Intro/week_01_b_assignments.md

 * Add another article with the same setup as above.
 * Add a button that switches between the articles.

-Show how the documentation, stack overflow, GPT, and copilot can help
+Show how the documentation, stack overflow, GPT, and copilot can help.

 ## Assignment – recreate and improve